 Are others as aware of you, as you are of them, right now?

 Not so long ago I noticed meditation and mindfulness described as a very self-centered and self-indulgent activity.
 This negative was meant to be discouraging.
 In reality, both meditation and the mindfulness it produces, are quite the opposite.
-Paradoxically, when we take the time to quieten our mind, this increases our awareness of others and the rather mindless activities, they’re involved in.
+Paradoxically, when we take the time to quieten our mind, this increases our awareness of others and how mindless they seem to be.

 So there we have it; mindfulness: A Root to Better Things.
 With The School of Mind on the internet, we actually exists, everywhere.
 Even so, keep an eye on the events section on our Facebook page, we may well be physically coming to a town near you, very soon.